MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/5-exercise-select-columns-project-operator.md

 Kusto queries can be used to filter data and return specific information.
-Recall that the we've returned a specified number of random rows to see what kind information you have for each storm event.
-In this unit, you want to see specific columns relating to storm events, locations, and their damaging effects.
+Recall that we've looked at random rows of data to get a sense of its structure.
+In this unit, you want to narrow down the data columns relating to storm events, locations, and their damaging effects.

 ## Use the `project` operator

 If you remember, the meteorological data example has quite a few columns.
-Not all of these columns are meaningful for our exploration, or you want to view these results in a window with limited space.
+Not all of these columns are meaningful for our exploration.
 We'll choose just a few columns to view.
-To do this, we'll use the `project` operator to define which columns we want to see in the output.
+We'll use the `project` operator to define which columns we want to see in the output.
 Multiple column names are separated by commas.

 1. Run the following query: